Nike suspends endorsement deal with NFL star Deshaun Watson following women's accusations

 Watson denies any wrongdoing, and his attorney has said that "any allegation that Deshaun forced a woman to commit a sexual act is completely false."

 Watson, 25, signed his Nike deal in 2017 just before the NFL draft, in which he was selected by the Texans.
 Nike has not disclosed the terms and payments of the Watson endorsement deal.
-Watson also has deals with Rolex, Beats by Dre and Texas grocery store chain H-E-B. Details of those commercial arrangements remain private.
+Watson also has deals with Rolex and Beats by Dre.
+Details of those commercial arrangements remain private.

-Rolex, Apple's Beats by Dre and H-E-B have not said whether they will freeze or cancel their endorsement deals with Watson.
+Rolex and Apple's Beats by Dre have not said whether they will freeze or cancel their endorsement deals with Watson.
 The companies did not immediately respond to requests for comment.

 Two women reveal their identities